Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Advantage:

-- They comply with the requirements of the European battery regulation (mandatory DPP in 2026).
+- They comply with the requirements of the European battery regulation (DPP mandatory in 2026).

-- Data may be shared with regulatory agencies or recyclers without disclosing the full commercial cycle of the product.
+- Data can be shared with regulatory bodies or recyclers without disclosing the entire commercial life cycle of the product.

 CASE 3: Minespider – Traceability of critical raw materials